 Circling is a transformational communication practice that has spread across 12 countries and 45 states in the past few years.
 The practice has been developed and refined by teachers in hundreds of fields, and now, it’s available to the public.

-Here’s a video from Circling Europe on what it’s like to experience Circling:
+Here’s a great video from Circling Europe about the practice:

 How to Experience Circling